-An elevator pitch is handy for networking, but it will only take you so far.
-If you really want to win connections and influence people, learn to craft and tell the story of your career.
+An elevator pitch can be a handy tool for networking, but it will only take you so far.
+If you really want to make a connection and influence people to act on your behalf (hire you, buy from you, help you in any way), you need to learn how to craft and tell the story of your career.

 Here’s what usually happens when you attend a networking event.
 Someone asks you what you do and you launch into your elevator pitch:

 “I’m in pharmaceutical sales for Pfizer and I help people—”

 “You’re at Pfizer?
 My brother-in-law works for Pfizer!”

 And so on.
 Your poor elevator pitch is left in tatters, 80% unuttered.

 In fact, it’s pretty rare to get your whole pitch out intact because, as in this example, something you say usually sparks a response and a normal conversation ensues.
 Which is great — an easy conversation is what you want.